 - Providing minimal amounts of fuel

-- Providing emergency medical assistance
+- Providing some medical assistance as trained Good Samaritans

 Hoosier Helpers are an invaluable asset to numerous agencies including the Indiana State Police and local first responders in assisting with various emergencies on Indiana interstates.
 They are trained in First Aid, CPR, Automatic External Defibrillator (AED), HAZMAT, and have completed medical helicopter training.